Moore Injury Law: Where Clients Can Find Dedicated Phoenix Personal Injury Lawyers

 If you do not have insurance, your attorney may be able to help negotiate with your lien holder to accept the amount of the insurance company’s payoff as the paid in full amount for the lien.
 Otherwise, you will be responsible for the difference.

 Driving while intoxicated is not only illegal, but would be considered grossly negligent conduct and the intoxicated driver is also liable for punitive damages.
 If you think the other driver may be intoxicated, make sure you mention this to the police preparing the accident report.

-Contact Our Law Offices for a Free Consultation Today!
+Contact Our Phoenix Law Office for a Free Consultation Today!